duberg/annette-sphera/README.md

 This project aims to provide complete CQRS/Event Sourcing platform.

 ## Feature list:
-- Authentication
+- Authentication.
-- Authorization
+- Authorization.
-- Verification (sms, email)
+- Verification (sms, email).
-- User registration with email verification
+- User registration with email verification.
-- Push notifications (sms, email, websocket)
+- Push notifications (sms, email, websocket).
-- Data pagination
+- Data pagination.
-  - Akka http paginator
-  - Angular paginated table
 - Form Builder.
 Build forms, just the way you do it in Google forms.

 This project is based on ideas and source code of Valery Lobachev (https://github.com/valerylobachev)